lewis1190/weather-app-hackathon-team-3/README.md

 As Veena's tasks primarily involved building the core of the site, she was finished with her assigned user stories quite quickly.
 As she had some time left before the deadline, she decided to work on some additional features that were not part of the original MVP in her own branch, such as the "Heat Map" functionality, and a general design refresh of the site that went beyond what comes out of the box in Bootstrap 5.

-Veena's work and report on these additional features can be found in her branch of the repository here: [veena-branch](https://github.com/lewis1190/weather-app-hackathon-team-3/tree/veena-branch)
+Veena's additional work and report on these extra features can be found in her branch of the repository here: [veena-branch](https://github.com/lewis1190/weather-app-hackathon-team-3/tree/veena-branch)

 ## Site Screenshots